 How to downgrade from macOS Big Sur to Catalina

+After months of waiting, macOS Big Sur was released in November 2020.
 No matter how great macOS Big Sur is, you can experience performance issues as you update your Mac.
 The good thing is you can downgrade to the previous macOS version.

 There are two ways to revert from Big Sur to Catalina.
 The first one involves restoring a Time Machine backup.
 The second, which is a bit lengthy, explains how to downgrade to Catalina using a bootable installer.
 Whichever way you choose, we'll provide step-by-step instructions to help you downgrade.

-Downgrade from macOS Big Sur using Time Machine
+How to downgrade from macOS Big Sur using Time Machine

 If you’ve backed up your Mac with Time Machine before upgrading to Big Sur, downgrading to Catalina will be easy.
 Here’s how to downgrade from macOS Big Sur to Catalina using Time Machine.